-Trump administration seeking $5.95 billion 'down payment' on disaster funding
+Trump administration seeking $7.85 billion 'down payment' on disaster funding

 - It's described as a "down payment" on federal aid

-Washington (CNN)The Trump administration on Friday is expected to ask Congress for nearly $6 billion in disaster relief funding as part of an initial request for funds in response to Hurricane Harvey, two administration officials said.
+Washington (CNN)The Trump administration on Friday asked Congress for a higher-than-expected $7.85 billion as part of an initial request for funds in response to Hurricane Harvey, with an additional request expected by the end of this month.

+The formal request came late Friday in a letter from President Donald Trump's budget chief to House Speaker Paul Ryan.
+The initial amount requested for Harvey relief was higher than the $5.95 billion figure administration officials floated earlier in the day.

-The White House is expected to send Congress a request for $5.95 billion in funding, a senior administration official and White House official each said.
-About $5.5 billion will go to FEMA, the Federal Emergency Management Agency, which is rapidly burning through cash as the primary agency handling disaster relief.
-The remainder of the emergency funding request will go to the Small Business Administration, which is doling out disaster recovery loans to homes and businesses damaged by the storm.
+The bulk of the initial request will go to FEMA, which is rapidly burning through cash as the primary agency handling disaster relief.
+The remainder of the emergency funding request, about $450 million, will go to the Small Business Administration, which is doling out disaster recovery loans to homes and businesses damaged by the storm.

-House GOP leaders have signaled the House will take "quick action" and a vote could come as early as next week but nothing firmly scheduled yet.

-The nearly $6 billion request will be described as a "down payment" on federal aid in a letter to House Speaker Paul Ryan from White House budget director Mick Mulvaney, the senior administration official said.
+A vote on the emergency supplemental disaster request has been scheduled for late next week in the House.

+The White House also signaled that it plans to request an additional $6.7 billion to replenish the Federal Emergency Management Agency's Disaster Relief Fund as part of an anticipated stopgap spending measure to fund the government before it runs out of money at the end of September.

 The Trump administration is expected to make subsequent funding requests to help in the multi-billion dollar rebuilding effort that will need to take place in Texas and Louisiana, where tens of thousands of people were forced from their homes due to hurricane damage and flooding brought on by record-breaking rainfall.

-Separately, the administration is expected in the upcoming debate over a bill to avoid a government shutdown by the end of month to ask for authority to spend $6.7 billion in disaster relief for FEMA more quickly, the administration officials and a senior House GOP leadership aide said.

 As it stands now, the request for the down payment emergency aid is not tied to any proposal to increase the federal debt limit, the sources said.